Skip to content Skip to footer

 The Yazidi community face extremely complex challenges due to their exceptional history and sensitive circumstances.
 As such, a high degree of security is essential to ensure their safety.
 Therefore, we appreciate your understanding of our need for discretion in relation to sharing detailed information about our work with this community.

 We believe in the power of communities representing themselves and their stories directly.
-Therefore, for those interested to understand the history and issues in more depth, we recommend the following Yazidi run organisation websites as further learning resources.
+Therefore, for those interested to understand the history and issues in more depth, we recommend the following Yazidi-run organisation websites as further learning resources.

 Disclaimer: We acknowledge that all sources of information relating to this complex and contested issue, including the links provided here, are limited and subjective to some extent.
 Therefore, we encourage you to review these, and all other sources, with an open mind and critical awareness.
 In providing these links, we do not attest to their complete and unbiased content or acknowledge any association of UHfR with these agencies, their policies or actions.